GENERAL INFORMATION: 503-823-4000

 c.
 In a privately developed offsite facility with sufficient capacity, as determined by the Bureau.

 D. The Director is authorized to establish requirements for the pumping and discharge of groundwater as a waste (discharge to waste).
-The Stormwater Management Manual regulations govern both quality and quantity impacts of pumping and discharging groundwater to City receiving systems.
+The Source Control Manual regulations govern both quality and quantity impacts of pumping and discharging groundwater to City receiving systems.
 The regulations may exempt, establish discharges as deminimus, or provide for and limit the permanent or temporary discharge of groundwater.
 Temporary groundwater discharges may be authorized through the batch discharge processes described in Title 17.34 and 17.39.
 In establishing rules to regulate the pumping and discharge of groundwater as a waste, the Director shall, at a minimum, incorporate and implement the following standards.

 2. Limiting flow volume and flow rate.
-Pumping and discharge of groundwater as a waste will only be allowed where the proposed discharger has first reduced the rate and volume of groundwater requiring discharge to a City system to the greatest extent practical.
+Pumping and discharge of groundwater as a waste will only be allowed where the proposed discharger has first reduced the rate and volume of groundwater requiring discharge to a City system to the greatest extent practicable.
 Examples include:

 a.
 Limiting the pumping and discharge of groundwater to rates not exceeding those rates that would be required for a building designed and engineered to minimize ground water intrusion and necessary ground water pumping; and